bryannguyen9/Bryan-Nguyen-Portfolio/README.md

 }
 ```

-Here is my style.css for how I configured my portfolio page and the cards to zoom in when hovered over as well as being within the flex property to allow minimization when the screen is shrunk.
+Here is an example of my navigation links that allow users to click in between the buttons within the navigation bar and see the different pages within my site.

 ```html
 <header>